• Skip to primary navigation

 Butternut Squash Curry

-Butternut squash soup with toasted pepitas and fresh chives with sliced bread.
+Butternut squash soup with pumpkin seeds and minced chives in white bowl with spoon.

-Butternut Squash Soup (Gluten Free & Dairy Free)
+Butternut Squash Soup (Gluten Free and Dairy Free)

 Christine Rooney

-This roasted Butternut Squash Soup recipe is creamy, dairy free and gluten free!
-It's made with coconut milk and topped with toasted pepitas.
+This Vegan Butternut Squash Soup is gluten free and dairy free!
+It's made with creamy coconut milk and topped with pepitas or pumpkin seeds.

 Print Recipe Pin Recipe Save Recipe Saved Recipe!